 - CellarPro Air Handler Split systems offer a choice of 110V / 60Hz wiring and power configurations:

-- Two permanent power connections for the evaporator (3.6 amps / 15 amp circuit breaker) and the condensing unit (16.7 amps / 25 amp circuit breaker).
-This wiring configuration can be used with either Valve Control or Electronic Control.
+- Two permanent power connections for the evaporator (3.5 amps / 15 amp circuit breaker) and the condensing unit (17.1 amps / 25 amp circuit breaker).
+This wiring configuration is recommended for Valve Control.

 - When the control panel is difficult to access, we offer a remote control display kit which is wired to the cooling unit and allows the digital display to be mounted inside or outside the cellar.

 - The condensing unit requires 12 inches of unobstructed space in front of the coils, and requires approx. 600-700 CFM of ventilation when installed in a confined space.

 - AH6500Sx units include our Compressor Heater (P/N 1727) to protect the condensing unit in environments that drop below 40F.

 - AH8500Sx units also include our Fan-Cycling Switch (P/N 6972) for installation of the condensing unit in environments below 20F.

 - The evaporator should never be exposed to temperatures below 32F.